MysteryBlokHed/PaintPlus/README.md

 ### Building with the Processing IDE

-To build PaintPlus with the [Processing IDE](https://processing.org/download/), open [PaintPlus.pde](PaintPlus/PaintPlus.pde) in
-Processing and run it.
+To build PaintPlus with the [Processing IDE](https://processing.org/download/), open [PaintPlus.pde](PaintPlus/PaintPlus.pde) in the Processing IDE and run the sketch.

 ### Building with VS Code